-- The histogram can be displayed when [D 5: Expo. simulation] is set to [Enable] (p.311). - You can display the electronic level by pressing the <INFO.> button (p.82).
-Note that if the AF method is set to [':+Tracking] or if the camera is connected to a TV set with an HDMI cable, the electronic level cannot be displayed. - When < I is displayed in white, it indicates that the Live View image is displayed at the brightness level closely matching that of the actual image to be captured. - If < ISSUE > is blinking, it indicates that the Live View image is displayed at a brightness that differs from the actual shooting result because of lowor bright-light conditions.
-However, the actual image recorded will reflect the exposure setting.
-Note that the noise may be more noticeable than the actual image recorded.
+- The histogram can be displayed when [D5: Expo. simulation] is set to [Enable] (p.311). - You can display the electronic level by pressing the <INFO.> button (p.82).
+Note that if the AF method is set to [':+Tracking] or if the camera is connected to a TV set with an HDMI cable, the electronic level cannot be displayed. - When < I is displayed in white, it indicates that the Live View image is displayed at the brightness level closely matching that of the actual image to be captured. - If < Instant of the second seco - Exposure simulation (p.311) will not work with bulb or flash shooting, Multi Shot Noise Reduction, or the HDR mode.
+The < IN icon and histogram will be displayed in gray.
+The image will be displayed on the LCD monitor at the standard brightness.
+The histogram may not be properly displayed in low- or bright-light conditions.